Maldives Travel Tips

 - The Maldives is a Muslim country, and conservative culture is still dominant on the local islands.
 Public displays of affection are frowned upon.
 Do not wear bikinis and other revealing attire on the local islands.
 You can wear whatever you like while lounging on the resort beaches, but going topless or naked is not permitted.

 - Avoid traveling to the Maldives during the 1 month of Ramadan as the availability of food and services will be severely impacted.
 Shops will be closed, while hotel employees will be occupied with family functions.
-Not an ideal to visit this paradise.
+Not ideal to visit this paradise.

 - Tourists are not permitted to carry alcohol into the country or consume it on the local islands.
 Resorts are allowed to serve alcoholic beverages.